What to Pack For Antarctica

 - A polarizer is almost a necessity as the ice can cause all sorts of exposure issues.

 - Pack a tripod around and it will save you from sticking your elbows in the snow so much.
+And, don’t cheap out.
+Get the best tripod for travel and save yourself the pain of fighting with your gear.

 - I packed a monopod and I used it constantly.
 It has better mobility than the tripod, and stabilizes very well.
 Also, when shooting from the boat at night, the tripod won’t work due to the rocking boat.